Chapter 148 — Minnesota Athletic Trainers Act

 Educational Requirements for Licensed Physical Therapist

-To be licensed as a physical therapist, you must graduate from an accredited physical therapy education program.
+To be licensed as a physical therapist, you must complete a physical therapy education program accredited by the …

 148.722